kubedb/docs/docs/guides/druid/concepts/druidautoscaler.md

 ### spec.storage

-`spec.compute` specifies the autoscaling configuration for the storage resources of the database components.
+`spec.storage` specifies the autoscaling configuration for the storage resources of the database components.
 This field consists of the following sub-field:

-- `spec.compute.node` indicates the desired storage autoscaling configuration for a combined Kafka cluster.
+- `spec.storage.historicals` indicates the desired storage autoscaling configuration for historicals of a topology Druid cluster.
-- `spec.compute.broker` indicates the desired storage autoscaling configuration for broker of a combined Kafka cluster.
+- `spec.storage.middleManagers` indicates the desired storage autoscaling configuration for middleManagers of a topology Druid cluster.

-- `spec.compute.controller` indicates the desired storage autoscaling configuration for controller of a topology Kafka cluster.
+> `spec.storage` is only supported for druid data nodes i.e. `historicals` and `middleManagers` as they are the only nodes containing volumes.

 All of them has the following sub-fields: